It Won't Be Like This for Long: Content

-The song is a mid-tempo mostly accompanied by acoustic guitar and piano.
+The song is a ballad mostly accompanied by acoustic guitar and steel guitar.
 The song describes a couple who have just had a baby, and throughout it chronicles how their lives change by the child's presence.
 In the first verse, the child is crying at night, keeping both parents awake.
 The mother then tells the father that evenings will change when the child grows.

 In the second verse, the daughter is four years old, and is being taken to preschool.
 She hangs on to her father's leg because she is afraid, and the teacher tells him "it won't be like this for long".
 By the third verse and bridge, the father is observing the daughter and realizing that the daughter will soon be grown up, and he will not be able to observe her much longer.

 According to Country Weekly magazine, Rucker met with Chris DuBois and Ashley Gorley to write the song.
 The three songwriters were talking about their kids and "how quickly life changes."
 As the songwriters were talking, they decided to write the song.